I removed my own carpets, and here, I share with you the step-by-step instructions for how you can, too.

 If you see wood and it's finished, you may very well want to pull up that smelly, dirty carpet and get rid of it once and for all.
 Hardwood floors are not only easier to keep clean, but they look good and will help reduce the number of allergens and germs in your home.

-Once you've established that you really want to remove the carpet, be prepared for one of the dirtiest, smelliest jobs you've ever done in your life.
-As you remove carpet, you'll quickly see why, even after meticulous vacuuming, it's the dirtiest part of your home.
+Once you've established that you really want to remove the carpet, prepare for one of the dirtiest, smelliest jobs you've ever done in your life.
+As you remove the carpet, you'll quickly see why.
+Even after meticulous vacuuming, it's the dirtiest part of your home.

 I suggest wearing your worst work clothes- including a long-sleeved shirt.
 You'll also want eye protection (any glasses will do), a dust mask, and work gloves.

-For tools you'll need the simplest.
+For tools, you'll need the simplest.
 Get pliers and a box cutting knife.
 Make sure the box cutter has a fresh sharp blade in it.
-The second picture at right shows how to get to the blade.
+The second picture above shows how to get to the blade.
 Most blades are designed to be used twice; you just flip it over.

 You'll also want some strong packing tape or heavy twine to tie up the rolled-up carpet.

 Heavy Trash Pickup?

-You'll also want to make sure that once the carpet is removed, you can have it hauled away.
-I don't know about your area, but in mine the city run trash collection service has a heavy trash pickup day.
+You'll want to make sure that once the carpet is removed, you can have it hauled away.
+I don't know about your area, but in mine, the city-run trash collection service has a heavy trash pickup day.
 Call your locality and see if they have a similar program.
-Mine makes no additional charges which is great considering how many bulky items end up on the curb.
+Mine requires no additional charges, which is great considering how many bulky items end up on the curb.

 Be sure to also ask how to prepare the carpet for haul-off.
-My service didn't give me details the first time I called and I had to wait two weeks, and haul the carpet to the curb, back to the garage, and then back to the curb again.
+My service didn't give me details the first time I called and I had to wait two weeks, haul the carpet to the curb, back to the garage, and then back to the curb again.